-- Establishment infested with insects or rodents, where there is evidence of food contamination and a lack of an effective pest control program to remove the infestation.
+- Premises infested with insects or rodents, where there is evidence of food contamination and a lack of an effective pest control program to remove the infestation.

-- The food establishment does not have sufficient potable water to operate in a sanitary manner.
+- Lack of sufficient potable water to operate the food premises in a sanitary manner.

 - Sewage back-up into food preparation or storage areas.

-The CLOSED establishment will be monitored on a daily basis by the Public Health Inspector to ensure that the establishment remains closed.
-The operator may contact the Public Health Inspector to arrange a re-inspection.
-The operator is responsible for keeping the establishment closed and keeping the CLOSED sign posted until a Public Health Inspector issues the appropriate replacement sign based on a follow-up inspection.
-If the infractions have not been corrected, the CLOSED sign will not be removed, and the establishment must remain closed.
+The CLOSED premises will be monitored at all times to ensure that the premises remains closed.
+The operator may contact the EOHU to request a re-inspection.
+The operator is responsible for keeping the premises closed.
+The CLOSED sign will remain posted until a Public Health Inspector issues the appropriate replacement sign based on a follow-up inspection.
+If the infractions have not been corrected, the CLOSED sign will not be removed, and the premises must remain closed.

 What type of legal action can be expected?

-When conditions observed at a food establishment constitute an immediate health hazard the operator may be charged.
-Furthermore, operators who do not comply with a closure order may be charged and summonsed to appear in court.
+When conditions observed at a food premises constitute an immediate health hazard the operator may be charged.
+Furthermore, operators who do not comply with a closure order will be charged and summonsed to appear in court.

-If the court finds the defendant guilty, an individual operator may be fined up to $5,000, and a corporation up to $25,000, for each day or part of a day on which the offence occurred.
+If the court finds the defendant guilty, an individual operator may be fined up to $5,000, and a corporation up to $25,000, for each day or part of a day on which the offence occurred or continued to occur.